-This data also correlates with a 2014 retroactive look at pregnancy test accuracy studies published in the National Library of Medicine from 1960 to 2013. hCG levels were found to not exceed 10 mIU/ml (the common suggested sensitivity of many home tests) until 10 to 12 days after ovulation or 2 to 4 days before a missed period.
+This data also correlates with a 2014 retroactive look at pregnancy test accuracy studies published in the National Library of Medicine from 1960 to 2013. hCG levels were found not to exceed 10 mIU/ml (the commonly suggested sensitivity of many home tests) until 10 to 12 days after ovulation or 2 to 4 days before a missed period.
 Further, the study also found that the majority of home tests were not actually able to detect levels this low, and when they were, home-users often misread the tests (squinters).
 25 mIU/ml was a more common sensitivity level.
 A level not reached until 12 to 14 days after ovulation (around the time of a missed period.)
 The suggestion based on this data was that a test should not be taken earlier than 4 days before a missed period.

 Given all of this, the day of your missed period is a fairly safe bet, but about 4 days after is more ideal, as 100 percent of women who were indeed pregnant got a positive test at that point over at Fertility Friend and data on hCG rises in pregnancy against test sensitivity would support a highly accurate result as well.

 All that being said, when to take a pregnancy test, what’s the answer?

 For the most accurate results, aim for 4 days after a missed period or 16 to 19 days after ovulation.
 Do not test any earlier than 4 days before a missed period or 10 DPO.